AdamTovatt/mineru-host/README.md

 - Automatically creates a Python virtual environment
 - Installs MinerU and its dependencies
 - Launches and monitors the mineru-api service
-- Periodically cleans up the output directory to prevent disk bloat
+- Periodically cleans up the output directory to prevent disk bloat (optional)
 - Handles graceful shutdown

 ## Possible future expansion